pahunt78/CloneRanger/README.md

 ## Questions? ##

-Either create an issue here https://github.com/woodburysoft/CloneRanger/issues/new or shoot me a question on Twitter where I'm @woodburysoft
+Either create a [Github issue](https://github.com/woodburysoft/CloneRanger/issues/new) or shoot me a question on Twitter where I'm [@woodburysoft](https://twitter.com/woodburysoft).